Discover more from Latent Space

 OpenAI clearly invested a great deal of time in making ChatGPT “safe”, specifically by attempting to disable responses related to violence, terrorism, drugs, hate speech, dating, sentience, and eradicating humanity, and also purporting to disable web browsing and knowledge of current dates.

 As we have previously explored, the best usecases are where creativity is more valued than precision: brainstorming, drafting, presenting information in creative ways.
-The biggest unresolved debate is how much a ChatGPT-like experience can replace Google: on one hand, ChatGPT answers questions far more directly and legibly than a Google results page; on the other, its answers are often incorrect and unsourced.
+The biggest unresolved debate is how much a ChatGPT-like experience can replace Google: on one hand, ChatGPT answers questions far more directly and legibly than a Google results page8; on the other, its answers are often incorrect and unsourced9.
 The unsatisfying outcome will likely be “it depends” — yet disruptive tech tends to be worse than existing tech in almost every way but one.

 The final notable development this week has been in the distribution.
 There is no official ChatGPT API yet, however Daniel Gross demonstrated that you can automate it, using Playwright browser automation, to create an unofficial API and hook it up for a WhatsApp chatbot.
 This technique has been cloned to a Telegram bot, Chrome extension, Python script, and Nodejs script.